 What “look” should your resume have in 2023?

 Consider an extended summary and graphic elements, rather than the usual list of bullets.

-How can you make your resume look like this in 2022?
+How can you make your resume look like this?
 Find resume samples with different designs, taking note of new ideas for borders, color treatments, and other elements that can set off your experience.

 If you’re unsure how to change colors, add banners, or incorporate other elements, this guide on Microsoft Word may help.

 It’s important to note that most resumes ARE readable by ATS systems, no matter what changes you make.
 (ATS only stores your resume; these systemsn don’t “reject” your document.)

 To test what ATS will “see,” convert your resume to a text file and review the contents.
 Text boxes and charts won’t be visible, but you should still see work history and other details.

 Powerful Headlines That Shout Your Value Proposition.

 Your resume must tell a story of your ROI – and get to the point quickly!
 Remember that most hiring authorities only skim your resume for relevant details.